shikijs/shiki/README.md

 In that case, the generated HTML would have no style out of the box, you need to add your own CSS to control the colors.

-It's also possible to control the theme in CSS variables, for more, reference to the great research and examples by [@mayank99](https://github.com/mayank99) in [this issue #6](https://github.com/antfu/shikiji/issues/6).
+It's also possible to control the theme in CSS variables.
+For more, refer to the great research and examples by [@mayank99](https://github.com/mayank99) in [this issue #6](https://github.com/antfu/shikiji/issues/6).

 ### `codeToHast`